Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Paden-Kahan PK2 solution

 Strategy:
+- given: axes properties om1 (axis direction), om2, v1 (point on axis 1), v2, p (first point), k (second point)
+- searched: angles between p and intersection point(s), angle between k and intersection point(s)
 - get planes and sphere middle points from axis definitions and points
 - calculate intersection line of planes.
 Special case parallel axes/planes, where the intersection solution is a plane, not a line
 - calculate pointpair by intersection of this line with sphere
 - double check by calculating other pointpair with intersection of line with other sphere
 - the two pointpairs must match
 - atan2(wedge,inner) of points with pointpair solutions
-- store the 2 * 2 results
+- store the 2 * 2 results (1 * 2 or 0 solutions are also possible)

-This should already support parallel and skewing axes as extension to traditional PK2.
+This should already support parallel and skewing axes as extension to traditional PK2, which used only intersecting axes.

 # Literature about Geometric Algebra